ngs-docs/2022-GGG201b-lab/lab-1.md

 The result is a file called `SRR2584857_1.ecoli-rel606.vcf`.

-View the results in the RStudio window by clicking on that file.
+View the results in the RStudio window by clicking on that file in the file browser.

 You can also go to the shell prompt and execute: